JAY1820/Promact_Employee_Management_/Readme.md

 ## Running the Application

-1. Start the development server: `npm start`
+1. Start the development server: `npm run start`
 2. Access the application in your browser: `http://localhost:3000` (default port)

 ## Project Structure